crteensy/DmaSpi/README.md

 ======

 DMA SPI for the Teensy 3.0/3.1
-Branch for teensyduino 1.20 RC2
+Branch for teensyduino 1.20

 Discussion thread: http://forum.pjrc.com/threads/26479-DmaSpi-for-teensyduino-1-20-RC2

 This branch is currently in development will change over time.
-It will make use of the following teensyduino 1.20 RC2 features:
+It makes use of the following teensyduino 1.20 features:
 - SPI transactions,
 - dynamic DMA channel allocation,
 - interrupt vector table in RAM